Hair Mineral Analysis

-Hair Mineral Analysis is screening test to measure the levels of up to 60 essential minerals and toxic metals.
-With correct testing and interpretation, one can construct a comprehensive metabolic profile of the human body.
+HMA is a screening test that measures the levels of up to 60 essential minerals and toxic metals.
+With correct testing and interpretation, one can construct a complete metabolic profile of the human body.

-Minerals screened include electrolytes - calcium, magnesium, sodium, potassium and phosphorus and trace minerals - copper, manganese, chromium, selenium, iron, molybdenum, lithium, cobalt,and zinc.
+Minerals screened include calcium, magnesium, sodium, potassium, phosphorus, copper, zinc manganese, selenium, iron, and cobalt.

 Toxic metal screening includes lead, mercury, cadmium, arsenic, nickel, and aluminum.